rwasson/pytest_harness/README.md

         True

 `show_skipped_and_xfailed`
-    Controls whether Skipped and XFailed test functions appear in the detailed flagged-test section.
+    If True, includes Skipped and XFailed outcomes in the detailed flagged-test section.

-    When False, the detailed section includes:

-    - Failed
-    - Error
-    - XPassed

-    When True, it also includes:

-    - Skipped
-    - XFailed

-    Aggregate outcome counts always include Skipped and XFailed regardless of this setting.
+    Failed, Error, and XPassed outcomes are always included.
+Aggregate counts always include all outcomes.

     Default: